 In 1964, China detonated its first atomic bomb.

-In 1971, the PRC replaced the Republic of China (ROC) as the sole representative of China in the United Nations.
+In 1971, the PRC replaced the Republic of China (ROC) as the sole representative of China in the United Nations and as one of the five permanent members of the United Nations Security Council.

 In 1972, the Shanghai Communiqué precipitated the normalization of relations between China and the United States.

-In 1976, Mao's death marked the end of the Cultural Revolution.
+In 1976, Mao Zedong died, ending the Cultural Revolution.

-In 1979, China began to advocate for a strict limit of one child per family.
+In 1979, China began to advocate for an even stricter limit of one child per family.

 Regulations such as the 1979 Environmental Protection Law are fairly stringent, though they are poorly enforced, frequently disregarded in favor of rapid economic development.